lyssieth/Opportunity/Magic/Elements/Void.md

 ONe can create prehensile feathered wings out of pure Void magic.
 They can be used as normal wings, or modified and moved freely to attack or defend.

+### Death Prevention

+Only ever seen among the `Elarangarde` bloodline, and even then it is extremely rare.
+If the current heir or head (heir prioritized) of the `Elarangarde` bloodline also has Elaran's Blessing, and extreme luck, they will be unable to die.
+They can still feel the pain, and their body and soul can be destroyed, however they will completely resurrect five hours after their death, with no side effects.
+There is no way to go against this effect without Elaran's permission.

 <sub>Author's Note: there are more abilities under the Blessing, but I need to work on them more.</sub>